 Wrap vs Paint – When can a wrap be cheaper?

-I mentioned a few exceptions were car wraps can be cheaper than paint.
+Earlier I mentioned a few exceptions were car wraps can be cheaper than paint.
 Let’s look at them below.

 Wrap vs Paint – Race cars

 Race cars have to change their look very often.
 They change their colors and they change their sponsors.
-The cars often have multiple colors, stripes and designs.
+Moreover, the cars often have multiple colors, stripes and designs.
 Likewise, to make quick color and design changes, wrapping can be done in a less costly manner than paint.
 Not to mention, when there are multiple colors, paint gets expensive really quick.

 Wrap vs Paint – Small panel sections